AjayKumar-Siliveri/MEALS-APP/README.md

 This is a Meals application created using HTML, CSS and Vanilla JavaScript, We can start, see all the meal recipe through this app. can see the ingredients of recipe as well image of it. we can save recipes to favorites list

-This Meal app is also hosted using github on https://ajaykumar-siliveri.github.io/MEALS-APP/
+This Meals app is also hosted using github on https://ajaykumar-siliveri.github.io/MEALS-APP/

 We can perform following functions-